bamr87/it-journey/home.md

 Author: bamr87
 Description: This is an overall outline where you can start.
 permalink: /home/
 purpose: To provide a platform for people to share their knowledge and experience about IT.
-Keywords: 'Home, Zer0'
+Keywords: Home, Zer0
 Post: null
-lastmod: '2022-01-19T22:46:15.172Z'
+lastmod: 2022-04-05T22:40:24.363Z
 toc: true
 sidebar:
   nav: main